 Mexico Cannabis Legalization – A Brief History of Mexico’s War on Drugs

 To assess this piece of pending legislation, it is necessary to take a step back and consider how Mexico, a country associated with such a heavy, conservative and aggressive drugs policy came to be one of just 2 countries in the world (and 10 States of America) to legalize marijuana.

-It all begins with a roaring drug trade, largely fuelled by the northern neighbors of the United States.
+It all begins with a drug trade largely fuelled by the northern neighbors of the United States.
 Described as 20th-century phenomena in an Oxford University research paper, the natural presence of opium and Cannabis sativa and the geographical location of Mexico have meant that since as early as World War II the North American nation has played a crucial role in the international trade of narcotics.
-The industry began growing indefinitely in the 60s and 70s with many experts suggesting that inflammatory laws from the United States that aimed to curb the drug production only served to provoke and encourage the industry.
+The industry began growing indefinitely in the 60s and 70s with many experts suggesting that inflammatory laws from the United States that aimed to curb drug production only served to provoke and encourage the industry.
 The growth of the drug trade culminated at the turn of the millennia with an almost monopolistic like state of control being enjoyed by Mexico’s cartels.
 Failed attempts to end drug trafficking in the Caribbean and in Central America in the 80s and 90s simply shifted the “geographic locus” of the war to Mexico where it has remained ever since.
 In 2010, the complexity of this vicious circle-like relationship with the United States that has endured since the early 40s was summarised by former Mexico president Felipe Calderón, the very same who declared the infamous War in 2006, in the following way:

 “We live next to the world’s largest drug consumer, and all the world wants to sell them drugs through our door and our window.
 And we live next to the world’s largest arms seller, which is supplying the criminals.”